 Who inserted this extra material?
 The answer is most likely Eleazer the priest and his son Phinehas (24:33).
 Joshua 4:9 reveals that most likely this priest and his son added these minor sections as commentary on what Joshua wrote.
 Why?
-Because most likely the priest would have remembered that Joshua setup the seven stones in the middle of the Jordan River.
+Because most likely the priest would have remembered that Joshua setup the twelve stones in the middle of the Jordan River.

 Then Joshua set up twelve stones in the middle of the Jordan at the place where the feet of the priests who carried the ark of the covenant were standing, and they are there to this day.
 Joshua 4:9 (NASB)

 However, liberal scholarship does not agree that Joshua was the author.
 J. Marteen H. Woudstra in his book “The Book of Joshua” from the The New International Commentary on the Old Testament states.

 The primary views are the “literary-critical view,” the traditional-historical view” and “the conservative view.”
 The first two views have been proposed by liberal “scholars” who reject the inspiration and inerrancy of Scripture.